 Please note, the application should include all required supporting documents, accepted exceptions, validations and qualifying data.

-The applicant will be contacted to arrange date(s) for survey of the aircraft and the associated aircraft records by our Resource Scheduling Team.
+The applicant will be contacted by our Resource Scheduling Team to arrange date(s) for survey of the aircraft and the associated aircraft records.
 A Certificate of Airworthiness, Airworthiness Review Certificate and Noise Certificate (if required) will be issued when the aircraft has been shown to meet the applicable requirements and is deemed airworthy.

-Please use the C of A Online Form to submit your application and payment.
+- Complete the C of A Online Form and pay the applicable fee online.